Head Lice Fact Sheet

 Schools should encourage parents to check their children regularly for lice at home.
 Wide-spread head lice screening efforts by schools have not been shown to be effective.

 When a case of head lice is suspected, parents should be advised at the end of the day to check their children for lice and treat them if an infestation is found.
-Children with head lice infestations do not need to be dismissed from school.
+Children with head lice infestations can go to school.